different-ai/file-organizer-2000/README.md

 # AI File Organizer 2000

 This is an Obsidian Plugin that uses AI to keep your files organized by tagging, renamimg, and moving files to the most appropriate folders in your vault.
-It also enables users to transcribe audios and to process images for annotations.
+It also allows you to transcribe audios and process images for annotations.

 ### Features